EatMyGoose/Omnizart-UI/WebUI/README.md

 - *Omnizart UI* not directly affliated with the original creators of *Omnizart*
 - The transcription history is stored in **non-persistent storage**, destroying the backend container will erase the transcription history
 - Modes `Drums` & `Chords` are currently unsupported due to Python version dependency issues in Omnizart (Python 2.7 required)
+- `Vocal Contour` is omitted, since it produces a .wav file instead of a midi transcription.

 ## Attributions
 Citation as requested by the authors of Omnizart: